 Doctors may suspect chronic hepatitis C when

-Testing for chronic hepatitis C usually begins with blood tests to determine how well the liver is functioning and whether it is damaged (liver function tests).
-Liver function tests involve measuring the levels of liver enzymes and other substances produced by the liver.
-These tests may help establish or exclude the diagnosis of hepatitis, identify the cause, and determine the severity of liver damage.
+Testing for chronic hepatitis usually begins with blood tests to determine how well the liver is functioning and whether it is damaged (liver tests).
+Liver tests involve measuring the levels of liver enzymes and other substances produced by the liver.
+These tests may help establish or exclude the diagnosis of hepatitis C and determine the severity of liver damage.

 If chronic hepatitis C is confirmed, doctors also check for HIV infection and hepatitis B because these infections are often spread in the same ways—through contact with bodily fluids, such as blood or semen.

 After hepatitis C is diagnosed, tests may be done to determine how badly the liver is damaged and to check for other causes of liver disease.
 Tests may include